 5.2.4 Post-conditions

 All wagons have provided their data, with minimal impacts on their battery and they are ready for their next travel(s).
-Once a travel is finished, the cluster is disabled and the wagons are detached and decoupled from the train and can be tracked separately.
+Once a travel is finished, the virtual dedicated chain of relays is disabled and the wagons are detached and decoupled from the train and can be tracked separately.